 Our Welfare Officers can support you to sort through your debts and identify which ones are the priorities.
-They can also put you in touch with specialist debt counsellors or advisors who can help you come up with a debt action plan to put you back in control.
+They can also put you in touch with specialist debt counsellors or advisors who can give you free debt advice and help you come up with a debt action plan to put you back in control.
 Our team are not here to judge you but want to listen and help.
-You can call us on:
+You can contact us in the following ways:

 It is important to remember that there is always a solution to help you deal with your debts and to work towards being debt free.
 It will very often take commitment and some work on your part but it is possible.
 People often tell us that they feel an enormous sense of relief directly after seeking help.

 If you're working or retired from the racing industry and feel as though you are struggling with debt, you can also find specialist sources of help at: